-CP3R and AH’s Performance for Colon and Rectal Cancers
+CP3R and AJH’s Performance for Colon and Rectal Cancers

 Adjuvant Chemotherapy for Node Positive Patients

-Adjuvant chemotherapy is considered oradministered within four months (120 days) of diagnosis for patients under the age of 80 with AJCC Stage III (lymph node positive) colon cancer.
-Abington Hospital’s compliance is very favorable at 93.3%, compared to all CoC-approved programs’ norm of 89.8%.
+Adjuvant chemotherapy is considered or administered within four months (120 days) of diagnosis for patients under the age of 80 with AJCC Stage III (lymph node positive) colon cancer.
+Abington – Jefferson Health’s compliance is favorable at 94.7%, compared to all CoC-approved programs’ norm of 93.2%.

 REGIONAL LYMPH NODES IN SURGICALLY RESECTED PATIENTS